 There are also loads of other things to do in Denali beyond seeing the mountain and wildlife, so don’t miss them!

 8. Watch Grizzlies Catch Their Salmon Dinner

-In case you don’t see grizzlies in Denali National Park, add a different bear-viewing experience to your Alaska bucket list.
-The most common place to for guaranteed* grizzlies is in Katmai National Park; you can book an excursion by plane from Anchorage.
+In case you don’t see grizzlies in Denali National Park, add a different bear viewing experience to your Alaska bucket list.
+The most common place for guaranteed* grizzlies is at Brooks Falls in Katmai National Park; you can book an excursion by plane from Anchorage.
 There you’ll watch bears in the Brooks river, waiting for salmon to jump right into their open maws.